ZacharyTinker/Riverwood-Governance/Procedures/Trustee Winter Emergency Plan and Prep.md

 ### 6.5 Follow-Up and Record Retention
 1. **Track Claim Progress:** Follow up regularly with Church Mutual.
 2. **Archive Documentation:** Retain all records for at least five years.

----

-This version restores all previously omitted details, keeps the **response level table**, and adds the **Insurance Documentation and Claims Process** as a full, detailed section.
-Let me know if any additional adjustments are required!